 Using the cost model above this gives an excess cost of ~200 $billion for capital investment and a further long term excess commitment of ~600 $billion for maintaining the current installation for a 60 year future.

-It is clear that the low capacity factors of Solar power, lead to much greater excess costs for those states using Solar PV power are substantially higher than those States limiting themselves to mainly to wind power: for example in California and Arizona.
+It is clear that the low capacity factors of Solar power, lead to much greater excess costs for those states using Solar PV power than for those States limiting themselves to mainly to wind power: for example in California and Arizona.